Shopify/channels-ui-docs/UX principles.md

 Build on the trust that Shopify has with our merchants.

 - Be upfront and honest with merchants about requirements before they start using the channel.
 When a merchant is stuck, always provide a clear path forward or offer a solution.
-- Introduce marketing and feature promotions so they don’t interfere with merchants completing their tasks.
+- Introduce marketing and feature promotions in a way that doesn’t interfere with merchants completing their tasks.
 - Adhere to honest, transparent business and commerce practices.

 ---